geanders/test_directory/immune.md

 responses in more that one way.
 They secrete cytokines that dampen immune responses locally, and they can switch off the activity of another immune cell with a touch."
 [The Beautiful Cure, p.
 161]

+## BCG

+> "One of the most obsessive and long-term searches for an answer to TB was begun in 1906 by two French scientists, Albert Calmette and Camille Guerin.
+They took a highly virulent strain of *M. bovis* and began working to create a weakened form of it.
+Using the inoculation principle developed by Koch, they hoped that introducing the weakened bacillus in a human would provoke the body to protect itself against invading TB germs.
+Year after year Calmette and Guerin struggled to perfect their serum. ...
+Finally, after 15 years of work, they tested their formula---called Bacilli Calmette-Guerin, or BCG---on a human in 1921. ...
+This test [on one boy] was followed by other tests on humans.
+The results were decidedly mixed; while many people remained healthy even when surrounded by people with the disease, a goodly number fell victim to TB.
+Still, in a world hungering for a way to stop tuberculosis, the procedure was deemed a success.
+By the late 1920s, hundreds of thousands of people in Europe had been given BCG.
+Unfortunately, doctors and researchers couldn't say with certainty how effective it was in protecting against TB, and still can't today.
+Numerous clinical studies over the years have been inconclusive; some suggest that the formula does very little to ward off TB.
+While the vaccine is still in use outside the United States, many experts ... consider it a 'widely used but poorly effective vaccine'."
+[Invincible Microbe, pp. 87--90]